zzfab/DnlPosTagger/README.md

 cd src/
 python train.py --train_file [train_file] --dev_file [dev_file]
 ```
 where train_file is the path to the training data and dev_file is the path to the development data.
-The trained model will be saved to disk as model.pickle.

 To test the accuracy of the model, run:
 ```